drmvc/database/README.md

     composer require drmvc/database

-It is a specific module, allows you to use multiple databases at the same time, you can switch database from model class.
-You can call same model methods via different databases, also you can work with MongoDB and Mysql from one controller.
+It is a specific module, allows you to use multiple databases at the same time, you can switch database from model class, you can call same model methods with different databases, you can work with MongoDB and Mysql from one controller, everything what you want.

-This module uses an ORM similar concept of work, but if you need a more convenient ORM you can try [AerodORM](https://github.com/drmvc/aerodorm), which is also part of DrMVC.

 ## Supported databases